UWPCE-PythonCert/Py300/source/packaging.rst

   $ pip install .
   $ python setup.py test

+**Note:** there is debate about whether this is a good idea.
+But if you want to:

 Do do this, you need to add a ``test_suite`` stanza in setup.py.